opiepj/ProGen/assets-linux/README.md

 # Linux related assets

 - `after-install` and `after-remove` scripts
-- `klout.desktop` and icons for launchers
+- `progen.desktop` and icons for launchers